-Size: 49 Acres
+* Size: 49 Acres

-Notable birds seen: Wild Turkey, Pileated Woodpecker.
+* Notable birds seen: Wild Turkey, Pileated Woodpecker.

-Facilities on site: NA
+* Facilities on site: None.

 Marengo Woods Sanctuary (Talbot County)

-The sanctuary topography is level with knolls and depressions which trap and hold storm water for extended periods.
+The sanctuary topography is level with knolls and depressions that trap and hold rain water for extended periods.
 The entire property is in a mid-successional natural regeneration stage following timber harvesting in the mid-1980’s.
 Loblolly Pine, and White, Basket, Willow and Southern Red Oaks, 15-25 inches in diameter at breast height, are dominant in the sparse upper canopy of seed-trees.
 Red Maple, Sweet Gum, Tupelo and young of dominant species form a well-developed lower canopy of small trees up to eight inches in diameter.
 American Holly, Highbush Blueberry and Sweet Pepper Bush are numerous in the over-topped communities.
 The variety of plant species in the sanctuary is limited, but insect, amphibian, reptile, bird and mammal species are well represented.

 Directions to Marengo Woods Sanctuary

-|Turn right onto Sharp Rd.||1.6 miles|
+|Turn right onto Rte.
+370/Unionville Rd.||1.5 miles|

-|Turn left onto Gregory Rd.||2.2 miles|
+|Turn right onto Marengo Rd.||1.7 miles|

 Donate to the MOS Sanctuary Fund